szuend/xepocalypse/README.md

 * Each non-Sol sector has a Xenon Defense Platform at the start.
 * Removed all other game starts.
 They would start in sectors owned by Xenon.
 * The new custom game start setsmost factions to +20.
 This is to unlock blueprints and help rebuild.
+* Bumped resources in Asteriod Belt, Saturn and Oorth Cloud to fuel the war machine.

 ## Mod Compatibility